Creative Accounting Meaning

 - The company can show a smooth and good growing graph of the company.
 The management adopts this technique to show steady profits and good revenue to attract their investors.

-- Creative accounting helps the company to set required parameters for them which is practically impossible.
+- Creative accounting helps the company to set the required parameters for them, which is practically impossible.

-- The company that makes losses can be benefited from this type of creative accounting the investors can be hopeful by seeing the future gains in the companies’ budgeted accounts and many times company can cope with the given situation.
+- The company that makes losses can be benefited from this type of creative accounting.
+Investors can be hopeful by seeing the future gains in the companies’ budgeted accounts, and many times the company can cope with the given situation.

-- The biggest disadvantage is that if the manipulation is done by an expert then it is fine but if not so the financial literate director or CEO decides to make a change then it will be a problem, therefore, this may add to their cost of hiring a financial expert.
+- The biggest disadvantage is that if an expert does the manipulation, then it is fine, but if not so the financial literate director or CEO decides to make a change, then it will be a problem.
+Therefore, this may add to the cost of hiring a financial expert.

-- In the long run, if this is disclosed that the company does a creative accounting practice then the expectation from the company by their clients will also be at a risk thus the company may lose its business.
+- In the long run, if this is disclosed that the company does a creative accounting practice, then the expectation from the company by their clients will also be at risk; thus, the company may lose its business.

 Creative accounting is an accounting practice that helps the company to deviate the profits, revenues for the year by following rules and regulations.
 It is a skill, which is used by experts to manipulate the accounts of the company.
-The loopholes in the system are best used by the experts and the method should be ethical otherwise it can be a serious problem for the company’s management.
+The experts best handle the loopholes in the system, and the method should be ethical; otherwise, it can be a severe problem for the company’s management.

-The most important thing here is that investors should be very careful while choosing companies for investment.
-They should be knowing the financial arrangements which are possibly done by understanding the notes to the accounts any suspicious item should be asked by the management and if the management is unable to answer the query the investor should not invest their money in these bogus companies.
+The most important thing here is that investors should be cautious while choosing companies for investment.
+They should know the financial arrangements which are possibly done by understanding the notes to the accounts.
+The management should ask any suspicious item, and if the management is unable to answer the query, the investor should not invest their money in these bogus companies.

 This article has been a guide to what is creative accounting and its meaning.
 Here we discuss the top 6 methods of creative accounting along with examples, advantages, and disadvantages.
 You can learn more from the following articles –